[Editor – This post was updated in August 2022 to mark availability of the beta version of F5 NGINX Kubernetes Gateway.]

 We don’t expect NGINX Kubernetes Gateway to replace NGINX Ingress Controller any time soon – if that transition does happen, it’s likely to be years away.
 NGINX Ingress Controller will continue to play a critical role in managing north‑south network traffic for a diverse variety of environments and use cases, including load balancing, traffic limiting, traffic splitting and security.

 Is NGINX Kubernetes Gateway an API Gateway?

 While it’s reasonable to think something named “Gateway API” is an “API gateway”, this is not the case.
 As we discuss in How Do I Choose?
 API Gateway vs. Ingress Controller vs. Service Mesh, “API gateway” describes a set of use cases that can be implemented via different types of proxies – most commonly an ADC or load balancer and reverse proxy, and increasingly an Ingress controller or service mesh.
 That said, much like NGINX Ingress Controller, NGINX Kubernetes Gateway can be used for API gateway use cases, including routing requests to specific microservices, implementing traffic policies, and enabling canary and blue‑green deployments.
-The alpha release is focused on processing HTTP/HTTPS traffic.
+The beta release is focused on processing HTTP/HTTPS traffic.
 More protocols and use cases are planned for future releases.

 How Do I Get Started?

 Ready to evaluate this exciting new technology?
 Get the beta release of NGINX Kubernetes Gateway.